 Every Friday and Saturday night, there's a line of people waiting to get into Savile Row.
 Such is the popularity of the Fortitude Valley cocktail bar, perhaps it was only a matter of time before co-owners Martin Lange, Trent Goodwin and Kahn Millis considered opening a second venue in the area.

-On the weekend the idea became a reality, the trio unveiling Finny Isles across the road from Savile Row on the corner of Ann and Warner streets.
+In October the idea became a reality, the trio unveiling Finny Isles across the road from Savile Row on the corner of Ann and Warner streets.

 “[Savile Row] has a 100 [person] capacity and it generally fills out,” says Dominic Xavier, bar manager for Finney Isles.
 “Having [Finney Isles] here, we can make sure everyone is getting a drink and not having to wait too long.”